Take Care of Your Homework

-"Take Care Of Your Homework" is a single recorded by singer Johnnie Taylor and released on the Stax label in early 1969.
+"Take Care Of Your Homework" is a single recorded by American singer Johnnie Taylor and released on the Stax label in early 1969.
 The single reached number two on the Billboard Hot R&B Singles chart and number twenty on the Billboard Hot 100.
 The song was written by Stax staffers Homer Banks, Don Davis, Raymond Jackson, and Thomas Kelly.
 The B-side featured the song "Hold On This Time", written by Homer Banks, Don Davis and Raymond Jackson.